Blood and Marrow Transplantation (BMT)

 The Pediatric Blood and Marrow Transplant (BMT) Program at Nationwide Children’s Hospital is a National Marrow Donor Program (NMDP) Transplant Center and is accredited by the Foundation for Accreditation of Cellular Therapy (FACT).

-Dr. Auletta is working hard to discover new ways to fight cancer and other diseases in some of our sickest kids.
-His focus is cell-based immunotherapy - essentially, leveraging and bolstering the body's natural ability to fight cancer.
-Dr. Auletta comes to work every day with the hopes of helping our families through some of the most difficult moments they may ever have.
+Our BMT team is working hard to discover new ways to fight cancer and other diseases in some of our sickest kids.
+We are using the latest in cell-based immunotherapies to leverage and bolster the body's natural ability to fight cancer.
+The team comes to work every day with the hopes of helping our families through some of the most difficult moments they may ever have.